Pak must ensure sanctity of LoC: Army officials ahead of march in PoK

-NEW DELHI: Pakistan’s law enforcing agencies must ensure sanctity of the Line of Control, Indian Army officials said ahead of a Pakistan military-backed march by locals from Pakistan-occupied Kashmir to the de-facto border on Friday.
+NEW DELHI, Oct 3: Pakistan’s law enforcing agencies must ensure sanctity of the Line of Control, Indian Army officials said ahead of a Pakistan military-backed march by locals from Pakistan-occupied Kashmir to the de-facto border on Friday.

 The march is being planned in protest against India’s decision to abrogate provisions of Article 370 of the Constitution to withdraw Jammu and Kashmir’s special status.